Summer is Here…and So Are Pedestrian Accidents

 On average, a pedestrian was killed every two hours and injured every seven minutes in traffic crashes.
 Fourteen percent of all traffic fatalities and an estimated 3 percent of those injured in traffic crashes were pedestrians.”
 (Traffic Safety Facts: Pedestrians, April 2014).
 US Dept of Transportation, National Highway Transportation Safety Administration.

 Chicago is a great walking city with lively neighborhoods, level terrain, beautiful parks, and other features.
-When the weather is pleasant, greater numbers of people on foot are outside and unfortunately more pedestrians are injured or killed in collisions with vehicles during summer months.
-People are vulnerable in crashes involving motor vehicles because physically exposed and thus likely to be severely injured or killed when hit by a truck or car.
+When the weather is pleasant, greater numbers of people on foot are outside and unfortunately more people are injured or killed in collisions with vehicles during summer months.
+People are vulnerable in crashes involving motor vehicles because they are physically exposed and thus likely to be severely injured or killed when hit by a truck or car.

 123 deaths occurred in 2014 in Illinois.
 35 fatalities were in the City of Chicago.
-The situation unfortunately did not improve in 2015 when there were 46 pedestrian fatalities in Chicago.
+The situation unfortunately did not improve in 2015 when there were 46 fatalities in Chicago.
 Pedestrians in Chicago are twice as likely to be killed in a hit-and-run vehicle accident than anywhere else in the nation.
 With a goal of zero annual pedestrian deaths by 2021, the Chicago Department of Transportation put together a comprehensive Pedestrian Plan.

 Chicago’s Pedestrian Accident Reduction Plan

 This is an impressive, comprehensive plan.